TrustedFirmwareWebsite/website/README.md

-# OpenAMP Project Website
+# Trusted Firwmare Website

-This is the git repository for the OpenAMP project website.
+This is the git repository for the Trusted Firmware website.

 ## Project Structure